 Black pepper, anyone?

 Another unusual thing about this drink is it has black pepper in it.
-According to google (yup, again!), it helps our bodies absorb turmeric and curcumin, its main active ingredient.
+According to google (yup, again!), black pepper helps our bodies absorb turmeric and curcumin, its main active ingredient.
 Don’t worry, you can hardly taste it; in addition to helping in absorption, it just gives a very subtle spicy kick to your drink which is nice.

 Turmeric golden milk is very yellow though.
 So be careful not to spill it on your sparkling white countertop and you may want to brush your teeth after drinking it.
 Not the ideal first date drink but perfect for days when you need something warm and comfy to make you feel better.